sfu-dhil/amplify/README.md

 First make sure the application and database are started with `docker compose up -d`

-### Setup Test Database

-If this is the very first time you are running tests, make sure the test database is setup correctly with

-    docker exec -it amplify_app make test.db

 ### Unit Tests

     docker exec -it amplify_app make test